 - 111. Scope.
-Chapter 1 contains general information, and the design and installation requirements for all features that are generally common to all carbon dioxide systems. - \112.
+Chapter 1 contains general information, and the design and installation requirements for all features that are generally common to all carbon dioxide systems. - 112.
 Carbon Dioxide.
 Carbon dioxide is a colorless, odorless, electrically nonconductive inert gas that is a suitable medium for extinguishing fires. - 1121.
 Carbon dioxide extinguishes fire by reducing the concentrations of oxygen and/or the gaseous phase of the fuel in the air to the point where combustion stops. - 113.
 Use and Limitations.
 Carbon dioxide fire extinguishing systems are useful within the limits of this Standard in extinguishing fires in specific hazards or equipment, and in occupancies where an inert electrically nonconductive medium is essential or desirable, where cleanup of other media presents a problem, or where they are more economical to install than systems using other media. - 1131.
+All areas or parts of a hazard to which or from which a fire may spread shall be simultaneously protected. - 1132.
 Some of the more important types of hazards and equipment that carbon dioxide systems may satisfactorily protect include: - 1.
 Gaseous and liquid flammable materials. - Electrical hazards such as transformers, oil switches and circuit breakers, and rotating equipment. - 3.
-Engines utilizing gasoline and other flammable fuels. - Ordinary combustibles such as paper, wood and textiles. - 5.
-Hazardous solids. - 1132.
-Carbon dioxide should not be used to extinguish fires involving the following materials: - 1.
-Chemicals containing their own oxygen supply such as cellulose nitrate.
+Engines utilizing gasoline and other flammable fuels. - 4.
+Ordinary combustibles such as paper, wood and textiles. - Hazardous solids. - 1133.
+Carbon dioxide will not extinguish fires where the following materials are actively involved in the combustion process.

-- 2. Reactive metals such as sodium, potassium, magnesium, titanium, and zirconium. - 3.
+- 1. Chemicals containing their own oxygen supply such as cellulose nitrate. - 2.
+Reactive metals such as sodium, potassium, magnesium, titanium and zirconium. - 3.
 Metal hydrides. - 114.
 Types of Systems.
 There are four types of systems recognized in this standard: